 The latest HCPH updates can also be found on the HCPH Facebook page: Huron County Public Health.

 HCPH has legal authority to make recommendations regarding the control of a communicable disease based on its potential impact on our community.
 The health department will communicate recommendations to schools, churches, businesses, individuals, families and the community in general.

-HCPH will coordinate with hospitals, physicians, pharmacies and volunteers to distribute medication or vaccine from the strategic national stockpile to prevent the spread of a disease in a communicable disease outbreak.
+HCPH will coordinate with hospitals, physicians, pharmacies and volunteers to distribute medication or vaccines from the strategic national stockpile to prevent the spread of a disease in the event of a communicable disease outbreak.